-Jingjing Li is an assistant professor in the Department of Neurology and the Eli and Edythe Broad Center of Regeneration Medicine and Stem Cell Research, University of California, San Francisco.
+Jingjing Li is an associate professor in the Department of Neurology and the Eli and Edythe Broad Center of Regeneration Medicine and Stem Cell Research, University of California, San Francisco.

 Li’s research is focused on large-scale genomic analyses.
 He develops machine-learning techniques to integrate multi-omics data, evolutionary insights and electronic health records, which directly translates genomic findings into clinical discoveries.